-The Company's ultimate parent undertaking and controlling party is Investcorp Holdings B.S.C. (formerly Investcorp Bank B.S.C.) which is incorporated in Kingdom of Bahrain and is listed on the Bahrain Bourse.
+The Company's ultimate parent undertaking and controlling party is Investcorp Holdings B.S.C., which is incorporated in Kingdom of Bahrain.
 Copies of its group financial statements, which include the Company, are available online at www.investcorp.com.

 16. CAPITAL MANAGEMENT